 • Introduction of the presenters

-• Importance of having a dedicated cybersecurity practice
+• Importance of having a dedicated cyber security practice

-• Challenges faced by organizations without an official cybersecurity practice
+• Challenges faced by organizations without an official cyber security practice

-Starting the Cybersecurity Practice (10 minutes)
+Starting the Cyber Security Practice (10 minutes)

-• Scoping out roles
+• Scoping out the practice

 • Developing IR plan